 But how did Snapchat reach to where it is today?
 To start off, Snapchat brought something new to the table.
 It wasn’t like other social media platforms.
 There was something different in the interactions that Snapchat offered.
 And teenagers liked it.
 Snapchat created a new way for teens to share their photos freely.

 But it wasn’t just limited to the way that people could share their messages.
 It was also about the features that Snapchat offered.
 Snapchat gave users a creative platform, with fun face filters combined with the sense of privacy through the disappearing nature of the content.

 And even though the security isn’t foolproof, they did much more than competitors at that time.
 To help increase the sense of privacy, the sender is notified every time any recipient takes a screenshot of the content shared.

 It could be a combination of all these factors (among many more) that lead to Snapchat becoming popular among the teens of the world.
 But more on that later.

-From the early days, Snapchat’s main demographic has consisted of millennials and Generation Z. It seems that the creators of Snapchat understood what the younger generation wants when it comes to social media platforms.
-With their target audience specified from the start, they’ve developed an understanding of the habits and preferences of this age group which has led them to create a social media app that gives their audience what they’re looking for.
+Snapchat’s main demographic has long consisted of millennials and Generation Z. Its creators understood what the younger generation wanted from social media platforms.
+With their target audience clearly specified from the beginning, they developed an understanding of the habits and preferences of this age group and created an app that gives them what they want.

 4. Snapchat Mobile Usage